 Connect your battery to the BATT pigtail.
+(If you are using the two-battery setup with separate power for the deployments, you need to connect that battery first.)
 You should hear three quick beeps, then a long one.
 If you do not hear any beeps, immediately disconnect the battery and go to the troubleshooting section.
 Chances are pretty good that you have a solder bridge or an incomplete joint, so the first thing you need to do is to examine the board thoroughly with a magnifying glass.
 About 99% of all the problems that we see are due to soldering issues.

-The Quantum acts like a WiFi access point and a server, you simply connect your WiFienabled device to it and browse to its home page, and voila! you get a web page that lets you turn your switch on and off.
+The Quantum acts like a WiFi access point and a web server, you simply connect your WiFienabled device to it and browse to its home page, and voila! you get a web page that lets you turn your switch on and off.